Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 This works, but is less than ideal.

--   We would like to figure out how much stock we have in the first fridge of our bar.
+-   We would like to figure out how much stock we have in our bar.

 <!--listend-->